bonyx-project/bonyx-wallet/README.md

 **Run**
+You must be in /bonyx-wallet/build/ directory.

 ```
 ./bonyx
 ```

-Note: You must be in /bonyx-wallet/build/ directory.
-You must build [Bonyx](https://github.com/bonyx-project/bonyx/) first.